A Creative Curriculum

 At New College School we do not make a distinction between academic rigour and creativity.
 The curriculum is balanced to ensure that boys can enjoy music, art and DT alongside more traditional academic subjects.
 Within those subjects, boys are encouraged to think creatively, to play with ideas, and to come up with inventive solutions to tricky problems.

 We strike a balance between being a small community school and having first-class teaching and learning facilities.
-Our award-winning sports hall – also housing a music room, ICT suite and art room – was opened by Lord Patten, the Chancellor of the University of Oxford.
-We have a state-of-the-art junior and senior Science laboratory, comfortable library and media room, hall for music and drama, DT room, beautiful sports fields, and we share access to the spectacular fourteenth century New College Chapel, as well as using the College gardens, cloisters, library and archives to support boys' learning.
+Our award-winning sports hall – also housing a DT workshop, ICT suite and art room – was opened by Lord Patten, the Chancellor of the University of Oxford.
+We have a state-of-the-art junior and senior Science laboratory, comfortable library and media room, hall for music and drama, music rooms, beautiful sports fields, and we share access to the spectacular fourteenth century New College Chapel, as well as using the College gardens, cloisters, library and archives to support boys' learning.

 All classrooms at NCS are bright, airy and full of lively displays of work and engaging visual material.
 All are equipped with data projectors or interactive whiteboards and they all have access to sets of iPads.
 In the younger part of the School, pupils are taught much of the time in one classroom, which is also their form room.
 As they grow older, the boys move around the School to specialist teaching rooms, but always keeping one classroom as their form base.